kriszyp/alkali/README.md

 a.put(2); // will update the title of the div
 ```

-You can also use a variable for input value properties (`value`, `valueAsNumber`, and `typedValue`), and the variable will be auto-updated with user changes to the input (`typedValue` is a special alkali property that maps to the `value`, with conversion to numbers for number inputs, dates for date inputs, etc.).
+You can also use a variable for input value properties (`value`, `valueAsNumber`, and `checked`), and the variable will be auto-updated with user changes to the input.

 You can alse use variable classes for property values as well.
 These are described below.